gaoxinke88888888/gaoxinke88888888/README.md

 - 👋 Hi, I’m @gaoxinke88888888
-- 👀 I’m interested in java , vue
+- 👀 I’m interested in java , JavaScript
-- 🌱 I’m currently learning vue3 + typescript , kotlin , pythone , golang
+- 🌱 I’m currently learning vue3 + TypeScript , kotlin , pythone , golang
 <!---
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...